Lee Valley White Water Centre: Venue

 The course is sited within a new landscaped parkland setting, including path and bridge networks to enable spectators to have access and view the events.
 A new facility building houses reception, café, changing rooms, shop, offices, spectator viewing, equipment storage and water pump and filtration facilities.

 Pre-Games use

+The venue was officially opened by the Princess Royal on 9 December 2010.
+It is owned by Lee Valley Regional Park Authority and was originally managed by them as well, but since April 1, 2022, is now managed by Greenwich Leisure Limited (GLL) under its "Better" brand.
+The £31 million ($50 million US) project to construct the centre finished on schedule and was the first newly constructed Olympic venue to be completed.

 Lee Valley White Water Centre was the only brand new London 2012 venue available for public use before the Games.
 On 8 September 2012 it became the first London 2012 venue to reopen to the public.
 The centre is intended to provide canoeing and rafting activities for users of all abilities who will be able to take advantage of the Olympic and intermediate course.
 The venue is owned, funded and managed by Lee Valley Regional Park Authority; it will join the other London 2012 venues – the Velopark, Hockey Centre and Tennis centre at Eton Manor – that the Park Authority will also own, fund and manage in legacy.